switux/AstroWeatherStation/README.md

 This section is being reworked as there are different hardware setups.

-  - Power consumption: N/A (collecting data)
+  - Power consumption:
+    - Solar panel version:
+       - 12mA in sleep mode
+       - ~40mA while active (for ~30s)
   - Autonomy: N/A (collecting data)
   - Measures (from sensor specs)
     - Illuminance range: 0-88k Lux ( up to ~730 W/m² )